red-hat-storage/rlocker/README.md

      - `python manage.py runserver <OPTIONAL_PORT>` As said above, you do NOT HAVE to mention the <OPTIONAL_PORT>
    - Login Credentials are: `admin`, `Admin-1`
  - Next Steps:
-   - Visit the [rlockerservices](https://github.com/jimdevops19/rlockerservices) project in order to setup the `queue_service`.
+   - Visit the [rlockerservices](https://github.com/red-hat-storage/rlockerservices) project in order to setup the `queue_service`.
+The queue service is the component that processes the queues that are coming from rlocker-cli.
 ## Production
  - To be documented